AlexanderSokolkin/English_edu/README.md

 3 - Which of the three cities in the article would you like to visit?
 Why?

-- I would like to visit a Paris, because I never was in Europe.
+- I would like to visit Paris, because I never was in Europe.
 And of course I want to look at the Eiffel tower.